 Stock Repurchase Program.
 On July 26, 2018, we announced a stock repurchase program authorizing us to repurchase up to \$30 billion of our common stock.
+In the third quarter of fiscal 2020, to maintain our financial liquidity position and flexibility, we suspended our stock repurchases, at least for the near-term, in light of COVID-19.

-In the six months ended March 29, 2020 and March 31, 2019, we repurchased and retired 29.3 million and 16.8 million shares for \$2.3 billion and \$1.0 billion, respectively, before commissions.
+In the nine months ended June 28, 2020 and June 30, 2019, we repurchased and retired 30.9 million and 17.7 million shares for \$2.5 billion and \$1.1 billion, respectively, before commissions.
 To reflect share repurchases in the consolidated balance sheet, we (i) reduce common stock for the par value of the shares, (ii) reduce paid-in capital for the amount in excess of par to zero during the quarter in which the shares are repurchased and (iii) record the residual amount, if any, to retained earnings.
-At March 29, 2020, \$4.7 billion remained authorized for repurchase under our stock repurchase program.
-Subsequent to March 29, 2020, to maintain our financial liquidity position and flexibility, we suspended our stock repurchases, at least for the near-term, in light of COVID-19.
+At June 28, 2020, \$4.6 billion remained authorized for repurchase under our stock repurchase program.

 Dividends.
-On March 10, 2020, we announced a 5% increase in our quarterly dividend per share of common stock from \$0.62 to \$0.65, which is effective for dividends payable after March 26, 2020.
-On April 21, 2020, we announced a cash dividend of \$0.65 per share on our common stock, payable on June 25, 2020 to stockholders of record as of the close of business on June 4, 2020.
+On July 15, 2020, we announced a cash dividend of \$0.65 per share on our common stock, payable on September 24, 2020 to stockholders of record as of the close of business on September 3, 2020.